keshavvishwkarma/KVRootBaseSideMenu-Swift/README.md

 }
 ```
-- In Storyboard, Drag three view controllers from the Object library to the storyboard canvas and give them class  name in the Attributes inspector for the scenes. one is ‘SideMenuViewController’ second is 'LeftViewController' & third is 'RightViewController'.
+- In Storyboard, Drag three view controllers from the Object library to the storyboard canvas and give them class  name in the Attributes inspector for the scenes. one is  `SideMenuViewController ` second is `LeftViewController` & third is `RightViewController`.

 ####`Step 2.`
 - Prepare roots(options available in left and/or Right side menu) & roots identifiers and [Connect](#Connect_Roots) all the roots from side menu view controller.